 - Reduced employee turnover

 - Improved company reputation

-- A wider range of skills
+- A more comprehensive range of skills

 - Improves cultural insights